 1. Emphasize Value and Importance of Employees

 It goes without saying that valuing employees is crucial---yet, many business models continue to miss this step.
-Simple things like weekly meetings that highlight employees that have gone above and beyond, or awarding staff small monetary gifts, like a gift card, on a regular basis, not only allow an employee to be recognized, but it allows other employees the opportunity to give recognition.
+Simple things like weekly meetings that highlight employees who have gone above and beyond, or awarding staff small monetary gifts, like a gift card, on a regular basis, not only allow an employee to be recognized, but it allows other employees the opportunity to give recognition.
 Additionally, it creates a space where all employees see recognition happening and this can lead to increased morale and an overall company focus on consistent improvement.

 2. Train and Develop Current Staff